cybernicus/exc-tail-call-elimination/README.md

 OVERVIEW

-Overview: In a virtual machine, you build a 'simulated computer' with opcodes that simplify the expression of the low-level concepts you're trying to work with.
+In a virtual machine, you build a 'simulated computer' with opcodes that simplify the expression of the low-level concepts you're trying to work with.
 That lets you simplify your compiler a good deal, and make good tradeoffs between expressibility and performance in the end.